 The Trust Wallet DApp submission form then needs to be completed.

 After successfully submitting your application to be listed, the Trust Wallet team will evaluate the project and get back to you with their decision.

 Leverage the Whole Community

 Creating and optimizing your DApp doesn’t have to be something done alone!
 Working together as part of our decentralized community ultimately helps us all make the most of the technology that we know and love.

 If you’re interested in giving your app the best chance of being accepted to the Trust Wallet platform, then the steps outlined above are absolutely necessary to take.
-If you have any questions you can drop us an email at [email protected]
+If you have any questions you can find us at Trust Wallet Community

 Trust Wallet is proud of maintaining high standards of quality for their listed DApps, where user experience is right at the center stage.
 As a developer, you have an important role in making sure that you have optimized your app according to our guidelines and advice.
 At the end of the day, we all benefit from having optimized DApps for us to use and enjoy.